 Board the ship in the evening.
 After a welcoming toast and introduction of captain and crew, the ship departs for one of the most remote corners of planet Earth.
-During the night, cross the Strait of Magellan and enter the labyrinth of channels that define the southern extreme of Patagonian.
-The twinkling lights of Punta Arenas gradually fade into the distance as the ship enters the Whiteside Canal between Darwin Island and Isla Grande de Tierra del Fuego.
+During the night cross the Strait of Magellan and enter the labyrinth of channels that define the southern extreme of Patagonian.
+The twinkling lights of Punta Arenas gradually fade into the distance as you enter the Whiteside Canal between Darwin Island and Isla Grande de Tierra del Fuego.

 Leaving Ainsworth Bay, sail west along the sound to the Tucker Islets.
 After lunch, board the Zodiacs again for a close-up view of the Magellan penguins that inhabit the tiny islands.
 More than 4,000 penguins use Tucker as a place to nest, give birth and nurture their chicks.
 Many other bird species also frequent the area including king cormorants, oystercatchers, Chilean skuas, kelp geese, dolphin gulls, eagles and even the occasional Andean condor.

-NOTE: In September and April -- when the penguins live elsewhere -- the Tucker Islet excursion is replaced by a short walk to a glacier at nearby stunning Brookes Bay.
+PLEASE NOTE: In September and April when the penguins live elsewhere, the Tucker Islets excursion is replaced by a short walk to the glacier of stunning Brookes Bay.

 Overnight sail around the western end of Tierra del Fuego via the very narrow Gabrial Channel, Magdalena Channel, and Cockburn Channel.
-After rounding the remote Brecknock Peninsula, the ship tacks eastward and enters the Beagle Channel again.
-By morning you are entering Pia Fjord and boarding the Zodiacs for a Pia Glacier tour.
+After rounding the remote Brecknock Peninsula, Stella Australis tacks eastward and enters the Beagle Channel again.
+By morning you are entering Pia Fjord and boarding the Zodiacs for a shore excursion to Pia Glacier.
 After disembarking take a short hike to gain a panoramic view of the spectacular glacier, which extends from the mountaintops down to the sea or a longer much more difficult walk up a lateral moraine of the old Pia Glacier.

 No one knows for certain how the hulking mass of snow and ice got its name, but one theory says it was named for Princess Maria Pia of Savoy (1847-1911), daughter of the Italian king.